integritee-network/integritee-node/README.md

 There are some cargo features that are highly relevant for developers:

 * `skip-ias-check`: allow registering enclaves without attestation report.
 * `skip-extrinsic-filtering`: We have a defensive filter for transfer extrinsics as we have an old solo-node running for archive purposes, which mustn't allow transfers.
-The filter can be deactivate with this feature.
+The filter can be deactivated with this feature.

 ## Benchmark the runtimes
 In `./scripts` we have a script for benchmarking the runtimes.